 Intro to Gouging Cane

-- What diameter cane works best with the blade
+- What diameter cane will work best with the blade and the bed of the gouging machine

 - How wide should the pre-gouged cane be to fit in the bed of the gouging machine